 Where to Visit in Lisbon?

 Lisbon has several districts that are especially popular among tourists.
-These are the historical and cultural centres of the city.
-Namely Belem, Bairro Alto, Alfama, Estrela, Chiado, Sao Bento and Baixa are the places where tourists spend most of their time.
-City’s important artifacts, buildings, museums and attractions are mostly concentrated in these neighbourhoods.
+These are the historical and cultural centers of the city.
+Namely Belem, Bairro Alto, Alfama, Estrela, Chiado, Sao Bento, and Baixa are the places where tourists spend most of their time.
+City’s important artifacts, buildings, museums, and attractions are mostly concentrated in these neighborhoods.

-In Baixa, there is everything including top quality restaurants, great shops, and clubs.
-Chiado is the next door neighbour of Baixa where art galleries and design workshops dot the area.
+In Baixa, there is everything including top-quality restaurants, great shops, and clubs.
+Chiado is the next-door neighbor of Baixa where art galleries and design workshops dot the area.
 Bairro Alto is the place where the city’s vibrant nightlife is focused.
 There are also many bars with live music and street art pieces in the district.
-Alfama is the picture perfect neighbourhood of Lisbon that often shows off in postcards.
+Alfama is the picture-perfect neighborhood of Lisbon that often shows off in postcards.
 With its narrow streets, Azulejos buildings, and tram numbered 28; Alfama takes its visitors back in time.
-Belem is a bit far from the city centre but it is essential for a traveller to stop by here.
-Famous Belem Tower, Jeronimos Monastery and Padrao Dos Descobrimentos are located here.
+Belem is a bit far from the city center but a traveler needs to stop by here.
+Famous Belem Tower, Jeronimos Monastery, and Padrao Dos Descobrimentos are located here.

 How Long to Spend in Lisbon?

 Lisbon, as said, offers so much to its visitors that it is hard to put a timeline as to how long would be the ideal trip to this beautiful city.
 If the aim is to merely see everything in Lisbon, a few days might be enough.
 Yet, if the visitors want to experience the city to the fullest, every activity needs its own time.